mauriciochaves/python_workspace/README.md

 Open html file with Firefox or Edge
-Open with Chrome follow the orientation [How to launch html using Chrome at “--allow-file-access-from-files” mode?](https://stackoverflow.com/questions/18586921/how-to-launch-html-using-chrome-at-allow-file-access-from-files-mode)
+\nOpen with Chrome follow the orientation [How to launch html using Chrome at “--allow-file-access-from-files” mode?](https://stackoverflow.com/questions/18586921/how-to-launch-html-using-chrome-at-allow-file-access-from-files-mode)